Acne: Retinoids

 Retinoids are medications that reduce inflammation, normalize the follicle cell life cycle, and reduce sebum production.
 They are structurally related to vitamin A. Studies show dermatologists and primary care doctors underprescribe them for acne.
 The retinoids appear to influence the cell life cycle in the follicle lining.
 This helps prevent the accumulation of skin cells within the hair follicle that can create a blockage.
 They are a first-line acne treatment, especially for people with dark-colored skin.
 Retinoids are known to lead to faster improvement of postinflammatory hyperpigmentation.

 Topical retinoids include adapalene, retinol, retinaldehyde, isotretinoin, tazarotene, trifarotene, and tretinoin.
 They often cause an initial flare-up of acne and facial flushing and can cause significant skin irritation.
-Generally speaking, retinoids increase the skin's sensitivity to sunlight and are therefore recommended for use at night.
+Retinoids increase the skin's sensitivity to sunlight and are therefore recommended for use at night.
 Tretinoin is the least expensive of the topical retinoids and is the most irritating to the skin, whereas adapalene is the least irritating but costs significantly more.
 Most formulations of tretinoin are incompatible for use with benzoyl peroxide.
 Tazarotene is the most effective and expensive topical retinoid but is usually not as well tolerated.
-In 2019 a tazarotene lotion formulation, marketed to be a less irritating option, was approved by the FDA.
+In 2019, a tazarotene lotion formulation, marketed to be a less irritating option, was approved by the FDA.
 Retinol is a form of vitamin A that has similar but milder effects and is present in many over-the-counter moisturizers and other topical products.